DevTerminator69/QuickSQL/readme.md

 ### Memory-First Mode

-With `holdDataInMemory` set to `true`, `Destroyer` loads all data into memory on startup and uses the memory cache as the primary data source.
+With `holdDataInMemory` set to `true`, `QuickSQL` loads all data into memory on startup and uses the memory cache as the primary data source.
 Every change to the data is immediately reflected in memory, and optionally, synced back to the persistent database to ensure long-term data storage.

 - **On Startup**: Loads all data from the persistent database into memory.
 - **In Operation**: Memory cache acts as the primary database for fast data retrieval and manipulation.